exasol/sql-statement-builder/doc/user_guide/statements/insert.md

 ### Using Value Tables

+You can also use a value table in an insert:

 ```java
         final Insert insert = StatementFactory.getInstance().insertInto("tableName");
         final ValueTable table = new ValueTable(insert);
         table.appendRow("a", "b")
                 .appendRow("c", "d");
         insert.valueTable(table);
 ```